 |Malmö Candidates Reserve Playoff (1983)|

 The match was organized by Malmö Schackförbund and the chess clubs in the area.
 It was sponsored by Malmö Municipality, the newspaper Sydsvenska Dagbladet, OK, Sydkraft, Solidar, HSB, Domus, and Hotel S:t Jörgen.
-The latter had three distinguished guests: Tal, Tal's second, and the match referee Nikolaj Sacharov.
+The hotel hosted three distinguished guests: Tal, Tal's second, and the match referee Nikolaj Sacharov.
 (4) According to Lars Grahn, Sacharov was also "assigned by the Soviet authorities to keep an eye on Tal".
-(5) The drawing of colors was on 1 January, and it was not clear by then who would win the match in case of 3-3 (of six games).
+(5) The drawing of colors was on 1 January, and it was not clear by then who would win the match in case of 3-3 (6 games).
 The Swedish Chess Federation had announced that Andersson would win, thanks to a better tie-break score in Moscow, and this was the general belief.
-(4) The match started on 2 January, and was partially financed by about 200 spectators, who paid admission to watch every day.
-The fans could play blitz chess and listen to IM Harry Schussler who was explaining the moves.
+(4) The match started on 2 January.
+It was partially financed by about 200 spectators, who paid admission to watch every day.
+The fans could play blitz chess, and listen to Harry Schussler who was explaining the moves.
 Tal won Game 1, after Andersson (with only 15 minutes left on the clock) played 23...Ne8? instead of the natural 23...Ng4 (24.f4 g5!).
 (6) In Game 2, Andersson played aggressively out of the opening, but ended up defending.
 This position occurred:

 click for larger view

 27.Rf4 Re7.
 Tal's draw offer was accepted.
 Game 3 was a short draw.
 Game 4 was adjourned on 6 January with Andersson a pawn up in a winning position.
-Game 5 was a short draw, and Game 4 was resumed on 8 January.
+Game 5 was a draw, and Game 4 was resumed on 8 January.
 Andersson lost his advantage with 51.Bf1? and had to accept the draw.
 (8) Later in the day, he and Tal played in a blitz tournament.
 (9) Andersson apparently thought he would win the match if he could win Game 6 the next day.
-(10) Tal was playing fast, made a mistake by 25...a5? and Andersson ground him down in the endgame.
-Andersson was visibly happy and was congratulated by Rolf Martens.
-Everyone was happy for him - including Tal!
-(11) But afterwards, it became clear that Tal had the better tie-break score in the Interzonal, (4) so he was declared the winner.
+(10) Tal played fast, made a mistake with 25...a5? and Andersson ground him down in the endgame.
+Andersson was visibly happy, and was congratulated by Rolf Martens.
+Everyone was happy for him, including Tal!
+(11) But it soon became clear that it was Tal who had the better tie-break score in the Interzonal.
+(4) He was declared the winner.
 Tal perhaps knew about the tie-break score and would not have played blitz games the day before the last game if there was something at stake.
 (10) Andersson's last game victory was exciting, but the match had already been decided.

 Malmö, Sweden, 2-9 January 1983

-IM Jon Loftur Arnason wrote in the Icelandic newspaper Vísir: The truth was not revealed until the awards ceremony.
-The Soviet referee (Sacharov) objected to the Swedish calculations, and insisted that Tal should be given the victory.
-The tie-break in Moscow, with 47 points for Tal and 46.5 points for Andersson was carefully argued for on stage.
+IM Jon Loftur Arnason wrote in the Icelandic newspaper Vísir that the truth was not revealed until the awards ceremony.
+The Soviet referee (Sacharov) objected to the Swedish calculations and insisted that Tal should be given the victory.
+The tie-break in Moscow, with 47 points for Tal and 46.5 points for Andersson was argued for on stage.
 In the end, it was decided to divide the prize between the competitors.
 But the Swedish calculation had to give way, so that Tal could 'warm the bench'.
 Perhaps Andersson believed that he would be considered the winner in case of a tie, as a board meeting and the Swedish media had interpreted it.
 Clever tactic on part of the Soviet Union to tell the truth only at the awards ceremony!
 (12)

 Elo* 1 2 3 4 5 6